raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_4.md

 ![Scratch.png](images/Year8-Relevance-Scratch.png){:width="400px"}
 ![Applab.png](images/Year8-Relevance-AppLab.png){:width="400px"}

-The 'Relevance' teaching approach introduces the fundamental computing concepts of sequence, repetition, and selection.
+The 'Relevance' intervention introduces the fundamental computing concepts of sequence, repetition, and selection.
 The trial focuses on two strands:
 + identifying real-world issues which can be addressed with apps
 + creating an app in App Lab

 **+identifying real-world issues addressed with apps** is a means of exploring computer programming by relating it to pupils' interests.
-Pupils develop ttheir skills to:
+Pupils develop their skills to:
 + Identify real-world issues
 + Review the content in relevant apps
 + Understand the potential of varied content in app design: images, video, text